Louisiana State Penitentiary: Red Hat Cell Block

 Warden C. Murray Henderson phased out solitary confinement at "Red Hat".
-In 1972 his successor Elayn Hunt had "Red Hat" officially closed.
+In 1972, his successor Elayn Hunt had "Red Hat" officially closed.

-In 1977 the administration made Camp J the most restrictive housing unit in Angola.
+In 1977, the administration made Camp J the most restrictive housing unit in Angola.
 On February 20, 2003, the National Park Service listed the Red Hat Cell Block on the National Register of Historic Places as #03000041.

 Demographics

 Louisiana State Penitentiary is the largest correctional facility in the United States by population.
-In 2010 the prison had 5,100 inmates and 1,700 employees.
-In 2010, the racial composition of the inmates was 76% black, 24% white.
+In 2010, the prison had 5,100 inmates and 1,700 employees.
+In 2010, the racial composition of the inmates was 76% black and 24% white.
 71% of inmates were serving a life sentence.
 1.6% had been sentenced to death.
 As of 2016 many inmates come from the state of Mississippi.

-As of 2011 the prison has about 1,600 employees, making it one of the largest employers in the State of Louisiana.
+As of 2011, the prison has about 1,600 employees, making it one of the largest employers in Louisiana.
 Over 600 "free people" live on prison property.
 These residents are Angola's emergency response personnel and their dependents.
-In 1986 around 200 families of employees lived within Angola property.
+In 1986, around 200 families of employees lived within Angola property.
 Hilton Butler, then Angola's Warden, estimated that 250 children lived on the Angola property.

 Many prison employees are from families that have lived and worked at Angola for generations.
-Laura Sullivan of National Public Radio said "In a place so remote, it's hard to know what's nepotism.
+Laura Sullivan of National Public Radio said, "In a place so remote, it's hard to know what's nepotism.
 There's simply no one else to hire."